 “Creativity involves breaking out of expected patterns in order to look at things in a different way.” — Edward de Bono

-For 25 years I have known the healing power of creation.
+I have known the healing power of creation.

 A camera was put in my hands as a teenager; seemingly saying “show us how you see things.”
 It never occurred to me before then that what I saw -what I thought- mattered.
 Holding my camera, my life was transformed.
-I had a way, all on my own, to transcend the situations of my, then, young life.
+I had a way, all on my own, to transcend the situations of my young life.
 As I grew older and experienced the world, I found creating art was a way to speak, and sometimes it was the only way I could.
 Words would fail, but art always seemed to get to the truth of the matter.

 In 2010 I earned a bachelor’s degree in studio art from the University of Alabama in Huntsville.
 While completing my degree I knew I wanted to use art as a connecting point for people, but I did not know what that looked like as a career.
-I created art during that time which focused on the universality of human experiences, the pain of grief and loneliness, and experiential examinations.
+I created art during that time which focused on the universality of human experiences, the pain of grief and loneliness, and existential questions.

 Creative Arts Therapy